bracki/cukeup/status_quo/01_status_quo.md

 * What's the format for postal addresses in Poland?

 !SLIDE
-# It's not a bug!
+# It's not a bug report!

 !SLIDE
 # It's a feature _request_!

-!SLIDE
-# Coordinate your features with _all_ stakeholders

 !SLIDE
 # _One step forward, two step backwards, down in a Babylon..._